judsonmusic/angular_ionic_google_map/README.md

-This is based on the start projecy in ionic.
+This is based on the start project in ionic.

 ## How to use this app...
-run npm install
+run npm install.

-run ionic serve
+run ionic serve.

 YEP.
 That easy....
 Cheers!